+As with any outdoor equipment, smells tend to show up over time.
 Air circulation will ensure a fresher smelling Tarpestry the next time you use it.
-The best thing you can do is hang it up indoors – it is beautiful to look at after all!Or you can store it, loosely packed and in a breathable state, to help prevent moisture that leads to mold and mildew.
-Don’t store your Tarpestry in a musty basement or un-insulated garage.
-Consider a bedroom or hall closet instead of a garage, basement or attic.
+The best thing you can do is hang it up indoors – it is beautiful to look at after all!Or you can store it once it has air-dried any moisture, then loosely pack it in a breathable state, to help prevent moisture that leads to mold and mildew.We do not recommend you store your Tarpestry in a musty basement or uninsulated garage.
+Your Tarpestry will fair better being stored in a bedroom or hall closet instead of a garage, basement or attic.